hsuwanying/webform-spam-filter-development/README.md

 | `tree`        | 0.9974   | 0.0026     | 0.0195  | 0.9988 |
 | `rforest`     | 0.9999   | 0.0010     | 0.0162  | 0.9995 |

+The aim of this research is to find a model that maximizes the predictive performance of classifying spam web forms.
+Data were split into training and testing sets for model fitting, and were accessed by applying 10-fold cross-validation.
 <img width="1010" alt="cv-test" src="https://user-images.githubusercontent.com/72688726/187224342-4c9298dd-5320-4570-a02d-a77ad954a97d.png">
-Three classifiers were run on the training dataset testing dataset to achieve reliable results, efficiency, and accuracy of training data were accessed by applying 10-fold cross-validation

 #### Identify Important Features for Spam Filtering
 In tree-based models the function `varImpPlot()` allow us to examine the important features of the proposed models with graphical output.
 Variable importance measures the contribution of each variable by assessing the mean decrease accuracy.
 The lower the value, the less critical toward a model; the mean decreased Gini measures the purity of the end nodes of branches in a model, the lower the Gini value, the better the feature can impact the decision.